 Originally from Topeka, Kansas, Master Sergeant Mark Huseth pursued doctoral studies at the University of Kentucky, earned a Master of Music degree at the University of Missouri-Kansas City, and earned a Bachelor of Music degree at Benedictine College.
 Prior to his enlistment with The U.S. Army Field Band, MSG Huseth performed principal and supporting roles with many opera companies, including Lyric Opera of Kansas City, Utah Opera, Opera Omaha, and Shreveport Opera.
 He has also appeared as soloist with the National Symphony Orchestra, the Charlotte Symphony, the Nashville Symphony, the Kentucky Symphony, and the Utah Symphony.
-MSG Huseth has been a district winner in the Metropolitan Opera National Counsel Auditions, and is a student of renowned voice teacher Inci Bashar.
+MSG Huseth has been a district winner in the Metropolitan Opera National Counsel Auditions.
+He also serves as the Low Voice Group Leader.

 Sergeant First Class Samuel Chung

 Originally from Seoul, Korea, Sergeant First Class Samuel Chung attended the University of Southern California and earned a Bachelor of Music degree from Shenandoah University.
 He is one of the designated national anthem singers for the Soldiers’ Chorus.
 He has performed with the Washington National Opera, Wolf Trap Opera Company, Fairfax Symphony Orchestra, Nashville Symphony Orchestra, Washington Korean Symphony Orchestra, Fairfax Choral Society, and Front Royal Choral Society.
 SFC Chung serves as the Bass section leader.